snozbot/fungus/Docs/command_ref/sprite_commands.md

  --- | --- | ---
 Target Objects | System.Collections.Generic.List`1[UnityEngine.GameObject] | A list of gameobjects containing collider components to be set active / inactive
-Target Tag | System.String | All objects with this tag will have their collider set active / inactive Active State | Fungus.BooleanData | Set to true to enable the collider components
+Target Tag | System.String | All objects with this tag will have their collider set active / inactive Active State | Fungus.Variables.BooleanData | Set to true to enable the collider components

 ## Set Draggable 2D
 Sets a Draggable2D component to be draggable / non-draggable.